-Some fears have had a greater impact on me (not talking really important fears here such as whether my step daughter will ever give me and her father a chance).
+Some fears have had a greater impact on me.
 I got my driver’s license when I was 17 and drove perfectly fine for many years.
 I was never a “weaver” and pretty much stuck close to the speed limits.
 But at some point in my early 30s, I was driving on a highway.
 It was free-flowing, light traffic, and something in my brain triggered a panic attack.
 I had this feeling of doom about this open space, moving at a great speed, and no where to easily get off.
 I started avoiding highways.
 Not the best decision.
 Because that meant just the thought of going on the “on ramp” gave me a sense of panic.
 I tried unsuccessfully to get on a highway several years later.
 In the meantime, I still drove in the city, without issue.
 Made for interesting weekend commutes, when I met my now husband, who lived in Guelph when we met.
 At first, I tried the “long way” on the backroads, but quickly realized my anxiety levels were better served by me taking the train to Guelph (or using “Uber Gavin”).

 In the gym, my fear of heights has prevented me from properly learning how to do a “pull up”.
 I just don’t want to hang from the height required.
 I’ve tried alternatives, and it frustrates me because I have decent upper body strength, but I have just shelved the idea for now.